Endangered sea turtle nest found at Galveston Island State Park for the first time in a decade – Houston Public Media

 Dr. Tres Clarke, a veterinarian for the Audubon Nature Institute, holds an endangered Kemp’s ridley sea turtle off the coast of Louisiana, Thursday on Jan.
 29, 2015.

-This was the first nest found at Galveston Island State Park since 2012, in line with Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Middle for Sea Turtle Analysis.
+This was the primary nest found at Galveston Island State Park since 2012, in response to Christopher Marshall, a professor of Marine Biology at Texas A&M and director for the Gulf Heart for Sea Turtle Research.

-Once the nest was discovered, it was brought to an incubation facility at Padre Island National Seashore, Marshall said.
+Once the nest was found, it was brought to an incubation facility at Padre Island National Seashore, Marshall stated.

-“Every egg matters,” Marshall mentioned.
-"Numerous nesting habitat for the Kemp's Ridley has been misplaced to storms, excessive tide and predation, which is why you will need to transport these nests to an surroundings where they've the perfect chance for survival into maturity."
+“Each egg matters,” Marshall mentioned.
+"A lot of nesting habitat for the Kemp's Ridley has been lost to storms, high tide and predation, which is why it is very important transport these nests to an environment where they've one of the best likelihood for survival into adulthood."

-Marshall said the everyday nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
-He urged anyone who finds a nest to remain no less than 60 ft away and to name the Sea Turtle hotline at 1-866-TURTLE-5.
+Marshall stated the standard nesting season for the Kemp's Ridley sea turtle runs between April 1 and July 15.
+He urged anyone who finds a nest to stay not less than 60 ft away and to call the Sea Turtle hotline at 1-866-TURTLE-5.

 Quelle: www.houstonpublicmedia.org